 Fast fashion is unfortunately everywhere we look.
 Consumerism is pushed on all of us at every turn, and advertisements aim to make us feel like the more we buy, the happier we will be.
-At HowCork, we don't buy into this toxic mindset.
+But we know that you, like us, don't buy into this toxic mindset.
 Over the years, we've learned that buying lots of things doesn't equate to happiness, but just the opposite.
 We think that shopping should not be treated as a fun activity that we indulge in whenever we are bored or need a pick-me-up.
 Endlessly shopping for trendy, inexpensive clothes and accessories made by fast fashion outlets contributes to developing a "throw-away" mentality towards our clothes.
 We end up supporting a destructive chain of toxic materials, exploited workers, and cheaply made clothing that will fall apart, just for the thrill of buying new things.

 It might seem like the idea of "minimalist shopping" would go against the "interests" of an online store.
 But this is not our view, as our store is filled with sustainably made, handcrafted, and long-lasting items, just what a minimalist shopper should be looking for.
 Our definition of "minimalist shopping" is simply being mindful of what we purchase, and aiming to make carefully considered decisions of what is worthy of a place in our wardrobes for years to come.
 It is not deprivation, but discernment between what truly serves us and what is only a fleeting material desire.